Chapter 11 Iteration

 select(-animals) ## remove irrelevant columns (optional!)

-Exercise 11.3 This exercise will use the subset of idiom, which include only four-word idioms with at least one duplicate character in them.
+Exercise 11.3 In this exercise, you will work with a subset of idiom that includes only four-word idioms containing at least one duplicate character.

-Exercise 11.4 Continuing the previous exercise, please create another new column, showing all the duplicate characters in each idiom.
+Exercise 11.4 Building on the previous exercise 11.3, please create another column that lists all the duplicate characters in each idiom.

-That is, if the idiom has more than one duplicate character, please use the _ as the delimiter and concatenate all duplicate characters into a long string.
+If an idiom has more than one duplicate character, use _ as the delimiter to combine all the duplicate characters into a single string.

 11.6 map() with self-defined functions